spacetelescope/romancal/docs/roman/datamodels/datamodels_asdf.rst

 ..
 HINT::
     If you trigger an error,
     "ValueError: assignment destination is read-only"
-    make sure the asdf file was opened with mode='rw'
+    make sure the asdf file was opened with copy_arrays=True, or with mode='rw'

 You can also access and modify the data arrays